 * AnimationAgeGhetto: Can you believe that reruns of this used to air on '''Creator/CartoonNetwork''' (''long'' before the advent of the similarly themed Creator/AdultSwim block, to boot)?
 At least it aired ''very'' late/extremely early morning along with reruns of ''WesternAnimation/TheGaryColemanShow''.

 * ValuesDissonance: To an extent, Cartoon Network's sibling channel, Boomerang.
 The content of ''Wait Till Your Father Gets Home'' should easily garner it a TV-PG rating (it would have if Cartoon Network aired it, especially these days, where you have shows like ''RegularShow'' and ''WesternAnimation/AdventureTime'' airing proudly with a TV-PG rating), but when Boomerang last screened it, a "TV-Y7" rating was given.
 Back in the early 1970s, it (much as ''WesternAnimation/TheSimpsons'' was in its early days) was criticized for being a cartoon [animation has long been a medium allegedly meant for children] with adult content.

-** Some of the show's handling of feminism (especially the episode where Irma gets a job at a law firm), and population control ("Expectant Papa") would be either this or ValuesResonance.
+** Some of the show's handling of feminism (especially the episode where Irma gets a job at a law firm and the younger, prettier secretary is treated better than the older, plainer Irma), and population control ("Expectant Papa") would be either this or ValuesResonance.